 And also we need a Royal Commission to scrutinize if there has been a tendency to overplay the Aboriginal role as the first inhabitants of Australia.

 As for changes to the Constitution, we would gladly sacrifice, not only a part of the Constitution, but the whole of it, in order to preserve it in its entirety.
 We will turn over in our graves before we mess with the traditions.

 Of course we cannot release all our policies at a time when an election is…who knows not far away.
 A loose tongue spoils the broth!
 We don’t want to go into the next election cold-turkey with egg on our face.
 Our policies would just be stolen and relaunched immediately by the Government.
 However, we feel safe in releasing our main 2for1 policies as we feel the Government will not run with any of them.

 For our future foray into Politics we have many ideas based on the 2for1 theme.

 As an upgrade to Peter Costello’s baby bonus scheme, to balance the ‘aging population’ that is the bane of the Government at the moment, the $4000 handout will be replaced with a sparkling 60 inch Full HD Android-powered Smart TV with FreeviewPlus which provides access to content and services from the government only networks.
 This should be good for the little kiddies’ education.
-More importantly the TV’s will be eventually made in Australia, by the elderly, to replace the fledgling electronics industry that was destroyed by Dick Smith before he replaced it with Dickhead matches from overseas.
+More importantly the TV’s will be eventually made in Australia, by the elderly, to replace the fledgling electronics industry that was destroyed by Dick Smith before he replaced it, for a while, with Dickhead matches, from overseas.